MustangProtocol/mustang-docs/docs/user-docs/general.md

 - 1-click multiply exposure to collateral assets
 - Earn yield by depositing MUST in the stability pool or farming elsewhere
 - Stake NERI to direct PLI (Protocol Liquidity Incentives) and earn rewards
-- Stream MUST as a subscription, salary, grant, or any other kind of payment

 To understand Mustang Finance it's helpful to understand [Liquity](https://www.liquity.org)